 - We have completed the first photophysical study of free-base arylethynyl porphyrins in both the neutral and diacid form.
 Protonation of the porphyrins enhances light absorption in the red-region of the visible spectrum and perturbs other excited-state properties.
-The impact of protonation on porphyrin photophysics can be correlated with the structural changes of the molecule upon protonation. - We next plan to synthesize porphyrins capable of forming extended aggregate strucutres wherein the light-harevesting properties of the assemblies can be synthetically modulated.
+The impact of protonation on porphyrin photophysics can be correlated with the structural changes of the molecule upon protonation. - We are currently developing the syntheses of porphyrins capable of forming extended aggregate structures wherein the light-harvesting properties of the assemblies can be synthetically modulated.